benjamin-chavez/rehype-clipboard-prep-code/README.md

 - **MDX Configuration**: The MDX setup incorporates various plugins to refine the handling of markdown and HTML transformations:
-  - `remark-flexible-code-titles` (a required plugin) enables flexible naming for code blocks.
+  - [`remark-flexible-code-titles`](https://github.com/ipikuka/remark-flexible-code-titles) (a required plugin) enables flexible naming for code blocks.
-  - `rehype-clipboard-prep-code` itself is integrated to attach raw code strings to their respective containers, paving the way for easy copying.
+  - [`rehypePrettyCode`](https://github.com/atomiks/rehype-pretty-code), for code styling and beautification.
-  - `rehypePrettyCode`, for code styling and beautification.
+  - [Content Layer](https://contentlayer.dev/) is the framework for which these plugins are integrated.

 ## Prerequisites